Applications for the Rural Regenerator Fellowship are now closed as of June 7, 2022. Applicants will receive notifications August 4 - 8, 2022.

 Frequently Asked Questions

-In 2021, 26% of applicants were BIPOC, 17% LGBTQIA+, 21% people with disabilities, and 75% were women or gender non-binary.
-39% were from Minnesota, and the remaining were from other eligible states in the Midwest.
+In 2022, 23% of applicants were BIPOC, 24% LGBTQIA+, and 33% people with disabilities.
+50% of applicants were from Minnesota, and the remaining were from other eligible states in the Midwest.

 You might be.
 We understand that people’s relationship to place is nuanced and multi-centered.
 Regardless of residency, each applicant will need to explain and demonstrate their commitment to and experience working in rural communities, and their resumes should reflect this experience.